Facebook PHP SDK and CodeIgniter for basic user authentication

 Facebook PHP SDK: https://github.com/facebook/facebook-php-sdk (download the 3 files inside the /src/ folder).

 Once you have your CodeIgniter set up, you can proceed to modify the Facebook PHP SDK and make it a library.
-What you need to do is:
+What you need to do is the following:

 1. Autoload the CodeIgniter Session Library from application/config/autoload.php